nonstickcode/mysql-vm-project/README.md

 ## Project Overview

-The project revolves around a MySQL database named `nc_coffee`, which contains 2 tables including `coffee_table` and `avengers`.
-The `coffee_table` table is structured to hold data about different types of coffee, characterized by attributes like region and roast.
+The project revolves around a MySQL database named `nc_coffee`, which contains 2 tables: `coffee_table` and `avengers`.

+- **coffee_table**: This table is structured to hold data about different types of coffee, characterized by attributes like region and roast.
+It's designed to provide a simple demonstration of data storage and retrieval in a relational database.

+- **avengers**: This table contains a list of characters, presumably from the popular Avengers series.
+It includes details such as their first and last names, origin, age, alias, and an attribute indicating whether they have a beard.
+This table serves as a fun and engaging way to demonstrate data manipulation and querying in MySQL.

 ## Getting Started